formlio/forml/docs/io.rst

   project-defined DSL query using a particular data storage technology
 * :ref:`Output Sinks <sink>` are the *feeds* counterparts responsible for handling the produced pipeline results
-* :ref:`Model Registries <registry>` stand aside of the previous concepts as they deal with metadata rather than the data itself providing the pipeline state persistence
+* :ref:`Model Registries <registry>` stand aside from the previous concepts as they deal with metadata rather than the data itself providing the pipeline state persistence